openebs/openebs/ROADMAP.md

 This table holds a list of the most active roadmap items.
 These are the features that are currently getting the most active focus and attention within the project.

 ## Current
-These are backlogs items that are prioritized and planned to be completed within the next major release.
+These are backlog items that are prioritized and planned to be completed within the next major release.
 While many are planned items, higher priority is given to usability, stability, resilence, Data integrity issues reported by the community.

 _Note_: OpenEBS follows an agressive release cadence with a new minor release every 2 months.
 For the most current plan and status check out the [release project trackers](https://github.com/orgs/openebs/projects?type=classic).
 This document is reviewed and updated by the maintainers after each major release.

+## Mayastor Roadmap : 2024 Phase-2
+- Forward facing planned release date, Release version numbers and feature priorities are subject to change as the project Maintainers/Leadership/community continuously update and adjust the **Release Feature bundling Strategy** to react to K8s industry movements, trends and our community influence.

 ## Mayastor Roadmap : 2024 Phase-2